murillo-group/sarkas/docs/theory/potentials.rst

 which when substituted in gives the equivalent mks formula.

+Electron parameters and thermodynamic formulas are given in :ref:`electron_properties`.

 Coulomb Potential
 -----------------
 Two charged particle with charge numbers :math:`Z_a` and :math:`Z_b` interact with each other via the Coulomb potential